danusk/fend-feed-reader/README.md

 Visit the live project site here: https://danusk.github.io/fend-feed-reader/

-**Note: To run the tests, the protection lock in the address bar must be disabled.**

 The results will be shown at the bottom of the page.

 ## Viewing the Tests: